Mad Yoga Network

 Mad Yoga is Peer Support By and For Yoga Teachers

 Peer support is not therapy.
+Peer support is an evidence-based psychosocial intervention enhancing mental health and reducing suicide.
 Participants attending peer support groups and yoga report improvements in their mental health.
 Peer support complements professional therapy, counseling or treatment.
-We share experiences and resources.

 Mad Yoga Peer Support Groups for Yoga Teachers